Student Organization Policy and Procedures

 - Rescission of University Registration - this represents the most serious penalty that may be imposed on a registered student organization.
 It involves the revoking of the university's registration of the organization for a stated or an indeterminate period of time.
 If the organization also holds a charter from a national organization or association, the university may also request that the national organization or association revoke the organization's charter.

 Additional Administrative Procedures

 There shall be a written record of the substance of the proceedings of all hearings and all other action taken administratively under the provisions of this policy statement.
-Penalties imposed by the dean of students or the Student Affairs Committee shall be administered by the dean of students.
+Penalties imposed by the director of judicial affairs or the Student Affairs Committee shall be administered by the director of judicial affairs.

 The decision of the Student Affairs Committee shall be final, subject only to the organization's right of appeal to the vice chancellor for student affairs or his/her designee.
 All appeals must be in writing and should contain the specific bases of the organization's appeal.
 Appeals may be requested for the following reasons:

 - Procedural errors that substantially affected the outcome of the hearing;

 - New information that was not available at the time of the hearing;